-Today, August 4th, 2021, Synology has issued a statement about an ongoing brute-force attack towards NAS users.
+Today, August 4th, 2021, Synology has issued a statement about an ongoing brute-force attack toward NAS users.

 Full news report here.

 Taipei, Taiwan—August 4, 2021—Synology PSIRT (Product Security Incident Response Team) has recently seen and received reports on an increase in brute-force attacks against Synology devices.
 Synology's security researchers believe the botnet is primarily driven by a malware family called "StealthWorker."
 At present, Synology PSIRT has seen no indication of the malware exploiting any software vulnerabilities.

 These attacks leverage a number of already infected devices to try and guess common administrative credentials, and if successful, will access the system to install its malicious payload, which may include ransomware.
 Devices infected may carry out additional attacks on other Linux based devices, including Synology NAS.